akothen/Hydride/backends/llvm/docs/LangRef.rst

 The '``llvm.vp.sext``' intrinsic performs a sign extension by copying the sign bit (highest order bit) of the value until it reaches the size of the return type.
-When sign extending from i1, the result will always be either -1 or 0.
+When zero extending from i1, the result will always be either -1 or 0.
 The conversion is performed on lane positions below the explicit vector length and where the vector mask is true.
-Masked-off lanes are ``poison``.
+Masked-off lanes are undefined.

 Examples:
 """""""""